This ‘Game Complete’ series was introduced for 2017 with two purposes in mind.

 Have you ever caused a reanimated skeletal warrior to explode like a slow motion supernova?

-If you answered ‘no’ and this all sounds too awesome to be true then the Skyrim Special Edition is what you need.
+If you answered ‘no’ and this all sounds too awesome to be true then you need the Skyrim Special Edition in your life.
 Behold an enormous fantasy realm in which all the above and more is possible.
 There’s civil war, magic and, of course, dragons!
 Where else – apart from in the equally impressive Dragon Age series – could you hope to find all of this?

 As it has been around in one form or another since 2011, Bethesda‘s fifth entry in the Elder Scrolls franchise has had enough written about it to fill many libraries.
 I therefore won’t be attempting to add to the literature, but rather reinforce the following observations: